 - Germany’s DIHK cuts its 2019 German GDP growth forecast for third time this year.

 - Diaspora deposits down 29 per cent in FY20.

 - China to ask US to remove tariffs in exchange for agricultural buys in talks Friday.

 USDINR showed sideways movements throughout the week closed with flat note.
 Now, sustaining above 71.0000 mark in upcoming week currency pair shows bullish movements and find resistance around 72.0000 mark.
 On lower levels 70.5000 is seen as immediate support zone for it.

 EURINR after breakout form its resistance level unable to sustain on higher levels closed with gain from its last week closing.
 Psychological level of 80.0000 is seen as strong resistance for the currency pair sustaining above this mark it may continue bullish rally towards 80.7000.
 On downward side 78.5000 is support for it.

-(Click to submit your details) Just one step to get best trading tips and Recommendation
+(Click to submit your details) Just one step to get the best trading tips and Recommendation.